Donotalo/playground-gv3vp9bj/statement.md

 ```

 It will install `x86_64-w64-mingw32-gcc` in `/usr/bin/` which is the cross compiler.
 It can be used to compile other `gcc` based projects too.
 Run the
-following commands to download the source code and build `ffmpeg` for Windows:
+following commands to download the source code and configure `ffmpeg` for Windows:

 ```bash
 # Install other software necessary to compile ffmpeg